Paying Pension Recipients and Locating Missing Beneficiaries

 PBGC also provides forms and instructions for filing a missing persons search.
 They note, however, that your diligent efforts MUST include the use of a commercial locator search.

-Alliance Worldwide Investigative Group, Inc. offers commercial locator searches, and we can help your company find missing pension beneficiaries before you take the additional step of paying the PBGC to move forward with the search.
+Alliance Risk Group. offers commercial locator searches, and we can help your company find missing pension beneficiaries before you take the additional step of paying the PBGC to move forward with the search.
 Our powerful databases have access to information that the average person does not, so we are uniquely qualified to locate missing persons in an effort to help you do your due diligence and resume beneficiary payments.

 Want to learn more about our investigative and locator capabilities?
 Contact us today for guidance and to get help pursuing the due diligence that is required by law.